shephertz/App42-Android-Analytics/README.md

 # About Sample App

-Sample App demonstrate how one  can capture user activity in your Android app using App42  analytics feature which includes page/activity view and total time spend on particular activity.
+Sample App demonstrate how one  can capture user activity in  Android app using App42  analytics feature which includes page/activity view and total time spend on particular activity.
 Here are the steps to build and run this application.

 # Build And Run